samwilson/twyne/docs/config.rst

 Other configuration
-(that is likely to be changed occasionally during the normal operation of the site) happens on the Settings page, accessible via the main menu.
+(that is likely to be changed occasionally during the normal operation of the site) happens on the :ref:`settings` page, accessible via the main menu.

 Uploaded files